 So, what to do??
 Obviously you know I'm going to tell that you can make it yourself.
 And homemade curry is one of the most satisfying things to eat, once you've gone to the effort of making it!
 My usual chicken tikka curry, although fantastic, does take a while to make and does including the making of your own tikka paste.
 Likewise for my super authentic Thai green curry with Thai green curry paste, Thai red curry with Thai red curry paste and Massaman curry with Massaman curry paste.
 All very nice, and great if you have the whole day to cook and you're after a romantic dinner recipe for a cosy night in.
 But not great when its late and you need a curry - right now.

 The point of this recipe was to create a tasty authentic curry dish, with minimal ingredients and time, but maximum flavour and enjoyment.
 The fact that this can also be thrown into one pan really saves on time and washing up.
 I do like a one pan meal and even like to make my own fish biryani rice dish in the tradition dum way (steaming everything in one pot).

 Easy chicken curry ingredients

-So here they are - the basic ingredients needed to make a great, simple, healthy and super quick chicken curry.
+So here they are - the basic ingredients needed to make a great, simple, healthy and super quick chicken curry

 No coconut milk, or yogurt or cream or lashings of oil.
-This is curry at its best without the overload of fat and calories.
+This is curry, at its best, without the overload of fat and calories.

-Super quick one pan chicken curry
+How to make quick chicken curry

 To make this dish, all you need to do is pop everything into one big pan. - I promise its that straight forward.
 I usually start by sprinkling the raw chicken with the curry powder and adding a bit of seasoning.